 We can also see that the Insertion heuristic provides a valuable improvement on scheduling performance.
 EDF-I has a better performance than EDF when the network scale is from $0.25km^2$ to $2km^2$.
 When the network scale is $4km^2$, they have similar performance, at 87% of coverage ratio.
 The reason is that the insertion heuristic is able to improve the recharge efficiency by recharging a node lying close to the mobile charger's existing schedule.
 However, the costs of detours incurred by insertion are not negligible in large scale networks.
-Therefore, we can observe performance degradation in such cases.
+Therefore, performance degradation occurs.